hlung/XcodeExtensions/README.md

 - Open Xcode, open some .swift file
 - The command should appear at the bottom of Editor menu

-To uninstall, go to System Preferences > Extension > Xcode Source Editor.
-Drag the extension into the bin.
+To manage extensions, go to System Preferences > Extension > Xcode Source Editor

 ## Commands